Carbon Explorer: A Holistic Approach for Designing Carbon Aware Datacenters: Datacenter Design: Strategies for Carbon Free Computing

 Figure~\ref{s1_cas} illustrates an example of a carbon aware scheduling over three days.
 The blue line shows how the grid's carbon intensity varies depending on the hour of the day.
 The red and orange lines shows datacenter power draw when carbon aware scheduling is and is not applied.
 In this example, the maximum allowed power capacity of the DC is assumed to be 17.6 MW and 10\% of the workloads running every hour are flexible to finish within a day.

-\textbf{Additional Servers.} Shifting computation across time may require additional server capacity for sustained increases in computation when carbon-free/low-carbon energy is abundant.
-The need for surplus capacity reveals an interesting trade-off between operational and embodied carbon.
+\textbf{Additional Capacity.} Shifting computation across time may require additional server capacity for sustained increases in computation when carbon-free/low-carbon energy is abundant.
+The need for surplus capacity reveals an interesting trade-off between operational and embodied carbon, which has not been considered by any existing work in the literature~\cite{bashir2021enabling,radovanovic2021carbon, wierman14}.

 From an operations perspective, increasing the number of provisioned servers mitigates the data center’s carbon footprint by permitting demand response and reducing the carbon intensity of its energy.
 However, from the embodied perspective, over-provisioned servers increase embodied carbon emissions from hardware manufacturing~\cite{gupta:hpca:2021}.
 Therefore, there is a fine balance between operational and capital expenditures.

 Energy-proportional design is essential when over-provisioning datacenter servers \cite{barroso2007case}.
 Idle servers should draw little power, especially since hourly scheduling decisions provide ample time for servers to switch between power models.
 Indeed, server power can be accurately modeled as a linear function of utilization with the y-intercept denoting a server’s idle power.
 Figure~\ref{daily_dc_power} illustrates energy-proportionality and correlation between {\facebook}'s datacenter power and its CPU utilization.